Low VOC Flooring

 ASTM Laboratory Test Results Show Cali Bamboo Flooring 100% Ultra-low VOCs

 Customer safety has always been Cali Bamboo’s #1 priority.
+Which is why we continue to provide low VOC flooring to keep our customers and their families safe from harmful emissions.
 For years we have worked with the leading emissions detection laboratory Benchmark International to test for volatile organic compounds (VOCs) including formaldehyde.
-A company built on values, we are one of the few that maintains transparency by posting all our testing results online (see below).
+A company built on values, we are one of the few that maintains transparency by making all of our testing available upon request.

--Even the floors with detectable levels measured 50 times lower than the strictest California Air Resources Board (CARB) Phase 2 standards (0.05 PPM).
+-even the floors with detectible levels measured lower than strictest California Air Resources Board (CARB) Phase 2 standards (0.05 PPM).

--In fact, test results show that all our flooring formaldehyde levels were at least half the amount found in the typical air we breathe (0.02 PPM).
+-In fact, test results for many of our floors show that our flooring formaldehyde levels are less than the amount found in the typical air we breathe (0.02ppm).

 What is formaldehyde?